oconnor663/jacko.io/posts/async_futures.md

 ```

 And here's `foo` as a regular, non-async function.
 I'll put everything on the
 page, and then we'll break it down piece-by-piece.
-This is an exact, drop-in
+This is a drop-in
 replacement, and `main` hasn't changed at all.
 You can click the Playground
 button and run it: